-Vision loss during childhood can impact a child’s ability to learn important skills for growth, development and independence, such as crawling, walking, reading, writing and playing sports.
-About 60% of the patients served by the Retina Foundation of the Southwest are children affected by a pediatric eye condition, and our scientists and researchers are dedicated to saving sight during the most critical years of development.
+Vision loss during childhood can impact a child’s ability to learn important skills for growth, development, and independence, such as crawling, walking, reading, writing, and playing sports.
+About 60% of the patients served by the Retina Foundation of the Southwest are infants and children affected by a pediatric eye condition.

 Read the stories about our advances in research and learn about the successes of the people who are impacted by the sight-saving research at the Retina Foundation of the Southwest.View All